 - Faculty development & support

 - SecureIT safe computing tips

 You’ll need to set up your MSU NetID and password to access many MSU technology resources.

 You’ll also need a Spartan ID Card to access different buildings, rooms, and parking structures on campus.
 Stop by the MSU ID Office to get your card.

 Michigan State University safeguards personal and institutional data by applying two-factor authentication.

-To access enterprise business systems, employees need to register two-factor authentication credentials.
+To access enterprise business systems (EBS) and the D2L learning system, employees need to register two-factor authentication credentials.
 To ensure you have access to your information at all times, it is important to register two devices.

 Computer labs & classrooms

 MSU IT manages more than 60 computer labs and close to 260 technology classrooms across campus used by students, faculty, and staff.
 Find out more about computer labs and classrooms including:

 Rooms for Engaged and Active Learning (REAL) are specifically designed to enable lively interaction, enhanced learning, and increased faculty and student engagement.
 An application and REAL Academy training is part of the process to teaching in REAL spaces at MSU.